elixir-circuits/circuits_spi/README.md

 ### Where can I get help?

 The hardest part is communicating with a device for the first time.
-The issue is usually unrelated to `ElixirCircuits.I2C`.
+The issue is usually unrelated to `Circuits.SPI`.
 If you expand your searches to include Python and C forums, you'll frequently find the answer.

 If that fails, try posting a question to the [Elixir